Skydive for CTS!

 Who we are

-We're a small staff team supported by 45 volunteers working together to provide a safe space and practical support for young people experiencing homelessness in Brighton.
+We're a small staff team supported by 40+ volunteers working together to provide support, services, and a safe space for young people experiencing homelessness in Brighton & Hove.

 About us